braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/mobile_wallet/passkit.md

 nav_title: PassKit
 article_title: PassKit
 alias: /partners/passkit/
 description: "This article outlines the partnership between Braze and Passkit.
-This partnership enables you to extend your mobile reach by integrating Apple Wallet and Google Pay passes into your customers experience."
+This partnership enables you to extend your mobile reach by integrating Apple Wallet and Google Pay passes into your customer's experience."
 page_type: partner
 search_tag: Partner